General election ‘impossible’ to avoid if Sunak made PM, says Nadine Dorries

 The former culture secretary – the uber Johnson loyalist – warned that “all hell would break” lose if favourite Rishi Sunak is installed as prime minister in the coming hours.

-Fellow Johnson loyalist Sir Christopher Chope also called for a general election – saying the Tory party was becoming “ungovernable”.
+Fellow Johnson loyalist Sir Christopher Chope also called for a general election – saying the Tory party was becoming “ungovernable”, while Tory peer Zac Goldsmith described an election as “morally unavoidable”.

-Mr Sunak could crowned PM today if his rival Penny Mordaunt fails to reach the threshold of 100 nominations from Tory MPs by 2pm.
-She currently has just over 25 public backers.
+Mr Sunak could be crowned PM today if Penny Mordaunt fails to reach the threshold of 100 nominations by 2pm.
+She had fewer than 30 public backers by mid-morning on Monday.

 Echoing arguments made by Labour, the Lib Dems and the SNP, Ms Dorries tweeted: “It will now be impossible to avoid a GE.”